upphiminn/iOS-Dev-Course/README.md

 ![Screen1](poster.png)
 ###Description
 As we know some categories of shops in Denmark (i.e. restaurants) are periodically inspected for issues regarding food safety and afterward given a grade, represented by a smiley, on how well they conform to food saftey measures.
 SmileyReport wants to be an easy accesible way to see the reports of restaurants nearby or in specific areas.
-Moreover, the user benifits from this information by getting notifications or alerts whenever he enters a restaurant that is below or equal to a given threshold. g
+Moreover, the user benifits from this information by getting notifications or alerts whenever he enters a restaurant that is below or equal to a given threshold. **[More screenshots and short video link below]**

 ###Features
 1. Ability to see ratings of restaurants nearby easily on the map